Inria senior research scientist

 My research interests concern robot vision, especially visual servoing and active perception.
 Since 1990, I am with Inria at Irisa in Rennes.
 My current position is Senior Research Scientist (“Directeur de Recherche”).
 I was the head of the Lagadic group from 2004 till 2017.

-I received the AFCET/CNRS Prize for the best French Ph.D. thesis in Automatic Control , the 2002 King-Sun Fu Memorial Best IEEE Transactions on Robotics paper award , and the 2018 Best IEEE Robotics and Automation Letters paper award .
+I received the AFCET/CNRS Prize for the best French Ph.D. thesis in Automatic Control , the 2002 King-Sun Fu Memorial Best IEEE Transactions on Robotics and Automation paper award , the 2018 Best IEEE Robotics and Automation Letters paper award , and the 2019 Best IEEE Robotics and Automation Magazine paper award .

 I am in the Editorial Board of the Int.
 Journal of Robotics Research from 2008, served as Funding Senior Editor of the IEEE Robotics and Automation Letters from their creation in 2015 till 2018, and I am one of the six Editors of the IEEE Transactions on Robotics from December 2017.